mjohnsullivan/axiscam/README.md

 ###time

-Passes back the camera's system time in the callback.
+Returns the camera's system time in the callback.